-Finale’s mobile barcode scanner makes it easy to pick and pack multiple orders in a single trip to the warehouse.
-With our product’s Data Collector function, you can create consolidated pick lists that identify how many of a given SKUs are required.
-Then, using the barcode scanner, your team can pick individual items and pack them in sequence, rather than proceeding one order at a time.
+Finale's mobile barcode scanner makes it easy to pick and pack multiple orders in a single trip to the warehouse.
+With our Android barcode app, you can create consolidated pick lists that identify how many of a given SKUs are required.
+Then, using the directed picking capability on the scanner, your team can pick individual items and pack them in sequence, rather than proceeding one order at a time.

-The scanner helps ensure order accuracy by providing an audio and visual confirmation when the correct product is scanned.
+The scanner helps ensure order accuracy by providing an audio and visual confirmation when the correct product is scanned, or a warning buzz and accompanying message when the wrong product is scanned.
 It then prompts the next item required, until the completed order is ready to go.

 The main advantage of wave packing is its ability to reduce the travel time through the warehouse.
 Consolidating picks according to specific qualitative and quantitative criteria lets your team process them in the manner that makes the most sense rather than as they come in.

 Wave inventory tracking and order picking isn't right for every business.
 Typically it yields the most benefits for medium- to high-volume operations with a low number of SKUs — or operations where orders with the same SKUs are common.